DeepBlockDeepak/kaggle_titanic/README.md

 - `rf_hyperparameter_tuning.py`: This script utilizes [GridSearchCV from scikit-learn](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.GridSearchCV.html) to exhaustively search through a predefined grid of hyperparameters and find the combination that yields the best performance.
 The script processes the training data, splits it for validation, and applies a grid search on the RandomForestClassifier.
 Interestingly, this script doesn't not produce a more accurate model than that provided with default values inside of [Random Forest Main Script](src/random_forest/rf_main.py)

 - `user_passenger.py`: Takes user input for a single passenger and outputs the survival probability.

-## Setup and Prerequisites
-To set up the project:
-1. Clone the repository.
-2. Install dependencies specified in `pyproject.toml` using Poetry.
-3. Run `poetry run python main.py` for training and predictions on the test set or `poetry run python user_passenger.py` for custom predictions.

 ## Code Formatting and Linting